AzureCosmosDB/scenario-based-labs/IoT/HOL step-by step - Cosmos DB scenario-based labs - IoT.md

    ![The Time to Live settings are set to On with no default.](media/cosmos-ttl-on.png 'Scale & Settings')

-   Turning the Time to Live setting on with no default allows us to define the TTL individually for each document, giving us more flexibilty in deciding which documents should expire after a set period of time.
+   Turning the Time to Live setting on with no default allows us to define the TTL individually for each document, giving us more flexibility in deciding which documents should expire after a set period of time.
 To do this, we have a `ttl` field on the document that is saved to this container that specifies the TTL in seconds.

 3. Scroll down in the Scale & Settings blade to view the **Indexing Policy**.
 The default policy is to automatically index all fields for each document stored in the collection.
 This is because all paths are included (remember, since we are storing JSON documents, we use paths to identify the property since they can exist within child collections in the document) by setting the value of `includedPaths` to `"path": "/*"`, and the only excluded path is the internal `_etag` property, which is used for versioning the documents.
 Here is what the default Indexing Policy looks like: